cannin/gsoc_2023_pytorch_pathway_commons/README.md

    - Labels: graph_labels

    - edges: edge_index

-   All the datasets can be accessed here: https://zenodo.org/record/8251328

    The steps that were followed after downloading the required datasets are shown in the notebooks below. https://github.com/cannin/gsoc_2023_pytorch_pathway_commons/blob/main/Notebooks/breast_cancer_preprocesing.ipynb